let-def/grenier/README.md

 implement (e.g. `rank` to access the n'th element, which enables uniform sampling in O(log n)).

+## dbseq : Immutable list with random access

+Dbseq is a small data structure that offers operations halfway between a list and an immutable array.
+Most operations have a logarithmic cost.
+In practice, it is a log with base 4 and small constant factors.

+The name comes from the fact that the data structure is particularly suitable to associate metadata to variables in De-Bruijn notation when traversing terms.

 ## trope : Track objects accross rope-like operations

 This data structure allows efficient implementation of text markers for text editors (see